 Skip to content

 I always tell entrepreneurs that landing an investor is more than just landing funding.
 Most investor relationships last far beyond the timeline it takes to spend the money that was originally invested, which is why it’s important to take on investors you feel comfortable having honest conversations with and that you feel will be a good partner during the highs and the lows of your business.
 In the unpredictable journey of scaling a business, challenging conversations are par for the course, especially when they involve your investors.
-Navigating these discussions early on will likely feel daunting, but with the right set of ground rules and preparation for those tough conversations, you can help facilitate dialogue that becomes a source of inspiration and support.
+Navigating tough conversations with investors early on will likely feel daunting, but with the right set of ground rules and preparation for those tough conversations, you can help facilitate dialogue that becomes a source of inspiration and support.

 Here are a few ways that I’ve learned to set the stage for productive and comfortable conversations about tough topics with my past investors: